mitsuba-renderer/drjit/docs/freeze.rst

       l = [Float(1), Float(i)]
       c = MyClass(Float(i))

-      # The function can be called with arguments and key-word arguments.
+      # The function can be called with arguments and keyword arguments.
 They will
       # show up as a tuple in the path.
       frozen(x, y, l, c = c)